 I would love to send my son to De La Salle, but I cannot afford the tuition.
 What can I do?

 You are not alone.
 Nearly half of the families at De La Salle receive tuition assistance.
 We never want tuition to be the reason a family cannot send their son to De La Salle.
 We strongly urge families concerned about tuition to speak with the De La Salle Admissions Office.

 I make too much to qualify for tuition assistance, but I still cannot afford the current tuition for my children.
 What do I do?

 We urge every family to go through the financial aid process.
 We remain committed to finding a reasonable solution to tuition.
 Once again, we strongly urge families to contact the Admissions Office if they are concerned about affordability.

 Can my son earn an athletic scholarship?

-No. De La Salle does NOT award any athletic or talent based scholarships.
-To lower tuition costs, parents may apply for need-based Tuition Assistance, participate in the SCRIP program, earn an academic scholarship based on the High School Placement Test, or receive a sibling discount.
-No students receive athletic scholarships.
+No. De La Salle does NOT award athletic or talent-based scholarships.
+To lower tuition costs, parents may apply for need-based tuition assistance, participate in the SCRIP program, earn an academic scholarship based on the High School Placement Test, or receive a sibling discount.
+No student receives athletic scholarships.

-How am I going to get my son there?
 We live 30 minutes away.
+How am I going to get my son to school?